 Thank you for visiting my website.
 I hope you can take a moment to look around, learn more about me and the work I am doing for the people of St-Laurent-Cartierville.
 I look forward to listening to your concerns and suggestions on how to build a better Canada — a Canada that leads the world by example.

-Please find below my remarks.
-As always, I will be very pleased to read any comments you might have.
+As always, I’ll be very pleased to read any comments you might have.
+Enjoy your read!

 House of Commons, Ottawa